stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Trickery/index.md

 #### **Prerequisite:** Channel Divinity<br>**Actions:** 1 or 2
 *You create a perfect illusory image of yourself.*

-Using 2 Actions for your Channel Divinity, you create a illusion of yourself that lasts for 1 minute, or until you lose your concentration (as if you were concentrating on a spell).
+Using 2 Actions for your Channel Divinity, you create an illusion of yourself that lasts for 1 minute, or until you lose your concentration (as if you were concentrating on a spell).
 The illusion appears in an unoccupied space that you can see within 30 feet of you.
 Using 1 Action on subsequent turns, you can move the illusion up to 30 feet to a space you can see, but it must remain within 120 feet of you.

 For the duration, you can cast spells as though you were in the illusion’s space, but you must use your own senses.
 Additionally, when both you and your illusion are within 5 feet of a creature that can see the illusion, you have +1d on attack rolls against that creature, given how distracting the illusion is to the target.